ChengHan111/GANs/README.md

 Celeb_dataset has a better result on generating faces.
 Number of epochs, GAN approach and dataset applied are marked at these result folders.
 ## GAN
 ## DCGAN
+DCGAN's generator and discriminator both apply CNN.

+Replace any pooling layers with stride convolutions (discriminator) and fractional-strided convolutions (generator).

+Use batchnorm in both the generator and the discriminator.

+Remove fully connected hidden layers for deeper architectures.

+Use ReLU activation in generator for all layers except for the output, which uses Tanh.

+Use LeakyReLU activation in the discriminator for all layers.

 ## WGAN
 Training WGANs does not require maintaining a careful balance in training of the discriminator and the generator, and does not require a careful design of the network architecture either.
 In this paper, an example is given to illustrate simple sequences of probability distributions converge under the EM distance(or Wasserstein-1) but do not converge under the other distances